 This enables administrators to search file metadata to gain a clearer understanding of file activity throughout the organization.

-Requires a Forensic File Search product plan.
+Requires a product plan that includes Forensic File Search.

 Google's Drive File Stream retrieves files by mounting a temporary internal drive partition on the user's device and streaming files to the temporary drive.
 The Code42 app only monitors file movement to external drives, so it does not detect this activity.